WebEx Audio Teleconferencing: Overview

 What Does It Cost?

 WebEx Audio is billed to Information Technology; your department will not be charged.
-This is a notable change from our previous system, where per-minute charges were billed directly to units using the service.

 Note: Due to cost control efforts, WebEx Audio is intended for meetings with 25 or fewer attendees using telephones.
 If you expect more than 25 users to need teleconferencing abilities, contact IT Video and Conferencing Services for additional options.